NorwegianVeterinaryInstitute/NVIrpackages/README.md

-# NVIrpackages: Keeps a Table of the R-Packages in NVIverse
+# NVIrpackages: Keeps a Table of the R packages in NVIverse

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->